-There has been an increase in the number of cattle that have tested positive for bTB year on year for the past 3 decades.
-The majority of positive tests come from South West England, but bTB is also present in Wales, the Midlands and in an isolated area of East Sussex.
+Bovine tuberculosis (bTB) is a highly infectious disease of cattle and one of the biggest challenges facing the farming industry today.
+Since the 1980s the number of cattle that have tested positive for bTB has increased substantially.
+Infected cattle must be culled, which is distressing but also creates an economic burden on the farming industry and the taxpayer.
+The majority of positive tests come from South West England but bTB is also present in Wales, the Midlands and in an isolated area of East Sussex.

 The scientific evidence suggests that cattle can get bTB from direct or indirect contact with badgers (and vice versa) or other wild animals.
 However, badgers are not the primary cause of the spread of bTB, which is cow-to-cow contact.
 Cattle based factors are being increasingly recognised as drivers of the disease, particularly cattle movements and slurry management.

 Badgers are being culled as part of a Government strategy to reduce the spread of bovine tuberculosis (bTB) in cattle.

 - Pilot badger culls were started in 2013 in Gloucestershire and Somerset amid much opposition.

 - An Independent Expert Panel (IEP) was appointed by Defra to assess whether the 2013 culls were effective, humane and safe.